 This article is intended to provide general information and is not intended as a substitute for individual legal advice.
 We urge property owners to seek counsel from a licensed real estate attorney, tax advisor, or estate planner.
 Abio Properties has not and will not verify or investigate information provided by third parties.

-Abio Properties is a boutique real estate agency with offices in Oakland and Lafayette.
+Abio Properties is a boutique real estate agency with offices in Oakland, Lafayette, and Walnut Creek.
 To learn more, contact us at 888-400-ABIO (2246) or firstname.lastname@example.org.